Preview: Help your child overcome a fear of thunderstorms through comfort and education.

 Have a Thunderstorm Party!

 *Astraphobia (fear of thunderstorms) is a real condition and nothing to be made light of.
 Sometimes children just need to understand a phenomenon so they don’t fear it.
 Then other times there is an actual problem.
-If you are concerned about your child’s fear, please discuss with your pediatrician or health care professional.
+If you are concerned about your child’s fear of thunderstorms, please discuss with your pediatrician or health care professional.

 Pin it! for the next time there is a storm and your child is clinging to you for comfort.
 YYYY